egoist/vbuild.js.org/docs/getting-started.md

 It correctly bundles Vue.js in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes, and even `vue` is spilted into the `vendor` thunk for better caching.
+The build is minified and the filenames include the hashes, and even `vue` is spilted into the `vendor` chunk for better caching.

 Your app is ready to be deployed!